camunda/camunda-docs-manual/content/update/rolling-update.md

 2. Update the Camunda libraries on all nodes, one by one or in groups.

 _A 3-node cluster is used in this document for illustration.
 Obviously, the procedure can be generalized to a `N`-Node cluster._

+# Prerequisite

+Before the rolling update for minor versions can be executed the nodes and database have to be updated to the latest patch version of the current minor version.
+To do so the rolling update process can be used.
+In that case the update will be _from_ 7.X.x _to_ 7.X.y, where _y_ is the latest patch version of the minor version _7.X_.

 # Step by Step